19 Oct Developing Cargo Management Systems with Blockchain

 In conclusion

-The journey forward for the logistics industry will likely be an amalgamation of Trade Facilitation and Digitalisation, with paperless logistics setting the stage for the subsequent growth trajectory.
+The journey forward for the logistics industry will likely be an amalgamation of Trade Facilitation and Digitalization, with paperless logistics setting the stage for the subsequent growth trajectory.
 Technology has always been and will continue to be an enabler in this process.